-Although the CHAP Art Studio is currently closed because of the pandemic, CHAP continues to provide engaging art experiences for children with medical challenges outside the hospital, giving children ongoing opportunities to create – without labels or limits.
+CHAP continues to provide engaging art experiences for children with medical challenges outside the hospital, giving them ongoing opportunities to create – without labels or limits.

-If you would like to learn more about Art Clubs and/or Summer Art Workshops, please contact Scarlett at firstname.lastname@example.org, or call CHAP at 503-243-5294.
+If you would like to learn more about Art Clubs, Open Studios, parties, and/or Summer Art Workshops, please contact us at firstname.lastname@example.org, or call CHAP at 503-243-5294.

-Throughout the year CHAP outreach joins forces with others to spread joy and healing through art.
+Throughout the year CHAP outreach joins our community partners to spread joy and healing through art.

-CHAP partners include Shriners Hospital for Children, Camp Erin, Harper’s Playground, Athletes4Cancer and Cascade AIDS Project, to name a few.
-If you think CHAP might be a great partner for your organization, contact our Program Manager, Faye at email@example.com, or give us a call at 503-243-5294.
+CHAP partners include Shriners Hospital for Children, Camp Erin, Candlelighters for Children with Cancer, and Northwest Kidney Kids, to name a few.
+If you think CHAP might be a great partner for your organization, contact us at email@example.com, or give us a call at 503-243-5294.